 Such lies, who doesn’t want to be a millionaire?!
 Money sense matures as you grow.
 A lot of millennials may not place emphasis right now but will once the natural path of life (family, children, health, career) procures and stability begins to play a bigger role in life.

 No one could fathom the future, not even with all the data and research from the past.
-Try to save and bet smart on your future, that’s better than surefire financial drowning.
+Try to save and be smart about your future, that’s better than surefire financial drowning.